JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 as [SQLDelight](https://github.com/cashapp/sqldelight).
 The authors of these libraries usually provide guides for adding their dependencies to your project.

-> Explore the available Kotlin Multiplatform libraries on the [JetBrains' search platform](https://klibs.io/).
+> Explore the available Kotlin Multiplatform libraries on [klibs.io](https://klibs.io/), a search platform maintained by JetBrains.
 >
 {style="tip"}